-Stevie J’s Defamation Lawsuit Against Joseline Hernandez Dropped – ‘Love & Hip Hop Atlanta’ Star Wants A Truce For The Sake Of Bonnie Bella
+Stevie J’s Defamation Lawsuit Against Joseline Hernandez Dropped — ‘Love & Hip Hop Atlanta’ Star Wants A Truce For The Sake Of Bonnie Bella

 Stevie J failed to show up to court on Wednesday causing his defamation lawsuit against Joseline Hernandez to be dropped according to TMZ.
 While Stevie hasn’t officially given word on why he skipped the court date, it has been assumed that he wanted the suit dropped for the sake of mending fences with his former fake wife.

 Initially, Stevie and Joseline were tangled up in a pretty ugly feud.
 After Joseline dropped the shocking news of her pregnancy, she went on the attack, taking every opportunity to tear Stevie apart.
-It was looking like the final straw when Joseline posted a scathing claim on Twitter that Stevie J molested his daughter Eva and that she would never let him see their baby.
+It was looking like the final straw when Joseline posted a scathing claim on Twitter that Stevie J molested his daughter, Eva, and that she would never let him see their baby.

 "Hi Bonnie Bella.
 Your dad is a protector!" #BonnieBella #TheJordans